pconde705/wellspring/README.md

 ## Introduction

-In [WellSpring](https://wellspring-pconde705.herokuapp.com) users can sign up for an account, fill out their profile based on a number of questions in order to gage personality and preference.
+In [WellSpring](https://wellspring-pconde705.herokuapp.com) users can sign up for an account, which allows them to fund specific projects via direct donations, or choosing a specific backing reward.

 Features: